-Company were changed to reflect new names and logo was changed 4 November 18, 2016 Amended Policy pursuant to SEBI circular dated August 10, 2016 and for the purpose of IAMI's application to SEC for registration as an advisor.
-Suresh Jakhotiya Board of IAMI & ITPL at their meetings held on November 18, 2016 and November 25, 2016 respectively.
+Company were changed to reflect new names and logo was changed 4 November 18, 2016 Amended Policy pursuant to SEBI circular dated August 10, 2016 and for the purpose of IAMI's application to SEC for registration as an advisor. , Board of IAMI & ITPL at their meetings held on November 18, 2016 and November 25, 2016 respectively.
 5 May 5, 2017 Reviewed and no changes to be made Suresh Jakhotiya N.A.
 6 May 31, 2018 Changes in the voting policy guidelines.
-Suresh Jakhotiya Board of IAMI & ITPL at their meetings held on July 13, 2018 respectively.
+Suresh Jakhotiya Board of IAMI & ITPL at their meetings held on 7 May 9, 2019 Reviewed and changes made w.r.t voting for holdings in arbitrage fund Suresh Jakhotiya Will be placed before the Board of IAMI and ITC for noting at their forthcoming meetings